-It is important to understand that the forms in this packet cannot resolve some complex issues or help you and your spouse get along.
+It is important to understand that the forms in this packet cannot resolve some complex issues or help you and the other party get along.
 Not every situation can be addressed with these forms.
 Some cases are very difficult to handle on your own, and if your situation involves any of the following, you may want to seek professional help from an attorney:

-- Disagreements about your children, property, or finances

-- A history of domestic violence

-- Harassment or coercion (convincing someone to do something they don't want to do)
+- A history of domestic violence - Harassment or coercion (convincing someone to do something they don't want to do)

-- Retirement benefits

-- Health insurance

-- Bankruptcy

-- Personal injury claims

-- Business ownership

-- Significant assets or debts

-- Real estate ownership